DataDog/go-libddwaf/README.md

     Context -->|Run| Library
     Subcontext -->|Run| Library
-    Encoder -->|Allocate Waf Objects| pin.ConcurrentPinner
+    Encoder -->|Allocate Waf Objects| runtime.Pinner

     Library -->|Call C code| libddwaf

     classDef hidden display: none;
 ```

-### `pin.ConcurrentPinner`
+### `runtime.Pinner`

 When passing Go values to the WAF, it is necessary to make sure that memory remains valid and does
 not move until the WAF no longer has any pointers to it.
-We do this by using a `pin.ConcurrentPinner`.
+We do this by using `runtime.Pinner` from the standard library.
-Data passed to a root `Context` is added to a `Context`-associated `pin.ConcurrentPinner`; while data passed to a Subcontext is added to a per-Subcontext pin.ConcurrentPinner whose lifetime spans the Subcontext (released on Subcontext.Close)
+Each call to `Run()` creates a new `runtime.Pinner`; pinners are collected per-Context (or per-Subcontext) and unpinned when the Context (or Subcontext) is closed.

 ### Typical call to Run()

 Here is an example of the flow of operations on a simple call to `Run()`:

+- Create a `runtime.Pinner` for this call
-- Encode input data into WAF Objects and store references in the temporary pool
+- Encode input data into WAF Objects, pinning Go pointers via the pinner
-- Lock the context mutex until the end of the call
+- Lock the context mutex
-- Store references from the temporary pool into the context level pool
 - Call `ddwaf_run`
 - Decode the matches and actions
+- Unlock the mutex; append the pinner to the context's pinner list (unpinned on `Close()`)

 ### CGO-less C Bindings